FusionAuth/fusionauth-node-cli/README.md

 npx fusionauth --version;
 ```

+To see examples of use look at https://fusionauth.io/docs/v1/tech/lambdas/testing.

 ## License

 This code is available as open source under the terms of the [Apache v2.0 License](https://opensource.org/licenses/Apache-2.0).